BLCM/BLCMods/Borderlands 2 mods/Astor/ReadMe.md

 ## French Translation:

-- __*Bandit Brand Tweaks by Orudeon* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Bandit Brand Tweaks v1.21*.
+- __*Bandit Brand Tweaks by Orudeon* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Bandit Brand Tweaks v1.21*.

-- __*Jakobs Brand Tweaks by Orudeon* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Jakobs Brand Tweaks v1.4*.
+- __*Jakobs Brand Tweaks by Orudeon* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Jakobs Brand Tweaks v1.4*.

-- __*Revolvers by Aaron0000* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Tediore Brand Overhaul V1.35*.
+- __*Revolvers by Aaron0000* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Tediore Brand Overhaul V1.35*.

-- __*Shield Behavior Overgaul by Orudeon* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Shield Behavior Overgaul v1.3a*.
+- __*Shield Behavior Overgaul by Orudeon* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Shield Behavior Overgaul v1.3a*.

+- __*Shield Stat Tweaks by Orudeon* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Shield Stat Tweaks v1.1*.

-- __*Tediore Brand Overgaul by Orudeon* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Tediore Brand Overgaul v1.35*.
+- __*Tediore Brand Overgaul by Orudeon* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Tediore Brand Overgaul v1.35*.

-- __*Tough Assault Rifles by Aaron0000* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Aaron0000's Revolvers*.
+- __*Tough Assault Rifles by Aaron0000* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Aaron0000's Revolvers*.

 * * * * *